NRCHKB/nrchkb-ffmpeg-build/README.md

 Highlights

  - FFmpeg 5.0+ (Built for your platform)
- - 64Bit support
+ - 32 and 64 bit support
  - libfdk-aac (Built for your platform)
- - libx264 (Installed via apt, or will build as a fallback if not available)
+ - libx264 (Installed via apt, or will build from source as a fallback if not available)
- - h264_omx (32Bit only, legacy)
+ - h264_omx (32Bit only, deprecated)
  - h264_v4l2m2m (replaces h264_omx)

 ![image](./Menu1.png)

+# How to Install

 Copy the below and paste it in your terminal (ensure root)
 ```